ted-M-tech/data-science-1.3M-linkedin-jobs-skills/docs/report/report.md

 ---

-## Executive Summary

-This report presents a comprehensive analysis of **IT job market trends** based on 1.3 million LinkedIn job postings.
-The analysis reveals key insights about:

-- **Work mode distribution** (Remote, Hybrid, Onsite)
-- **In-demand technical skills** in the IT sector
-- **Geographic distribution** of IT opportunities globally
-- **Vancouver-specific market insights** for local job seekers

----

 ## 1. Work Mode Distribution

 ![Work Mode Distribution](img/work_mode_distribution.png)

 ### Key Findings:
-- **Remote work** has established itself as a significant portion of IT roles
-- **Hybrid arrangements** are increasingly common, offering flexibility
 - **Onsite requirements** remain for roles requiring physical infrastructure access

 ### Implications for Job Seekers: